ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase SSL TLS User's Guide.md

 -   Chapter 2: Installing and Starting SSL in Altibase
     This chapter describes the software requirements and installation method for using SSL in Altibase.

--   Chapter 3: Managing SSQL Connections
+-   Chapter 3: Managing SSL Connections
     This chapter describes the management methods, such as monitoring when using the SSL function, and enhancing communication security for users.

 -   Appendix A: Altibase SSL Sample